jamescostian/flashcardz/js-api.md

 Based on the above example, one can gather that there are only 2 cards in that stack

-It's also worth noting every method here is idempotent, and none of them will mutate your arrays.
+It's also worth noting every function here is idempotent, and none of them will mutate your arrays.
 For example, if you use `f.gotWrong(cards, 4)`, the card at the index of 4 will not be marked wrong in the array `cards` - instead, a new array will be returned containing all of the old array's cards, and in that new array the card at index 4 will be marked wrong.
 This allows for functional-style programming.

-Another note: `f.quiz` is the only method with "side-effects"
+Another note: `f.quiz` is the only function with "side-effects"

 ## Walk-Through